neo4j/cypher-language-support/packages/codemirror-playground/README.md

 # Codemirror Playground

-After running `npm install` in root, you can run `npm run dev` in this directory to start a dev server.
+Run `npm install` && `npm run dev-codemirror` in the root folder of the project or use launch the demo from the "Run & Debug" tab.